akhoury/nodebb-plugin-ubbmigrator/README.md

     * __description__: YES
     * __Order__: per FORUM_ID order, you can reorder those later
     * __NodeBB Icon__: they all get the comment icon for now, you can change them later
-    * __Nginx RedirectRule__ YES. per each forum's url, for your convenience, see the configs to find out more.
+    * __Nginx RedirectRule__ YES. per each forum's url, for your convenience, Redirect Urls Note to find out more.

 - ####Topics: